wacncontent/CustomizeTool/output/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

 1. Gather the following information for your Android app and notification hub:

 	- **GoogleProjectNumber**:  Get this Project Number value from the overview of your app on the Google Developer Portal.
 You made a note of this value earlier when you created the app on the portal.
-	- **Listen connection string**: On the dashboard in the Azure portal, click **View connection strings**.
+	- **Listen connection string**: On the dashboard in the Azure Management Portal, click **View connection strings**.
 Copy the *DefaultListenSharedAccessSignature* connection string for this value.
-	- **Hub name**: This is the name of your hub from the Azure portal.
+	- **Hub name**: This is the name of your hub from the Azure Management Portal.
 For example, *mynotificationhub2*.

 	Create a **Constants.cs** class for your Xamarin project and define the following constant values in the class.
 Replace the placeholders with your values.